-SEO stands for “Search Engine Optimization” and is defined by one of the most trusted SEO resources, Search Engine Land as “the process of getting traffic from the free, organic, editorial or natural search results on search engines.”
-Moz also defines SEO as “the practice of increasing the quantity and quality of traffic to your website through organic search engine results.”
+SEO stands for “search engine optimization,” and it’s an important marketing tactic for introducing your content or campaign to the widest possible audience without overextending your budget.
+Search Engine Land defines SEO as, “the process of getting traffic from the free, organic, editorial or natural search results on search engines.”
+Moz calls it, “the practice of increasing the quantity and quality of traffic to your website through organic search engine results.”

 How Can SEO Help My Website?

 SEO optimization can benefit your website and overall business in a number of ways, including the following: